cullenglassner/stock-market-analysis-tool/README.md

 To change which stocks are seen open AnalysisTools and change <symbolList> at the top of the file.

 Comments throughout code show some functional specialties of F# as well as how to run some imperative code in F#.

+When charting using the Stock chart, hover over a datapoint to get exact information.